Allegra0077/llm-cross-eval/README.md

 **Experiment 2 – Cross-evaluation on fixed canonical text**
 - Take a fixed text that both models almost surely saw during training (we take Article I, Sections 1 and part of Section 2 of US constitution)
-- We compte token-level likekihood under both models A and B
+- We compte token-level likelihoods under both models A and B
 - Compare likelihoods

 ## Code layout